wp-plugins/lightbox-plus/readme.txt

 == Change Log ==

+= 2.5 =
+* Added true HTML parser instead of regular expressions
+ * Should mitigate issues of not consuming the HTML content and correctly modifying it
+* Added option for stylesheet directory to reside outside of plugin directory
+* Added support for multiple galleries on a single page displaying separate slide shows
+* Added support for the following languages: ..., ..., ...

 = 2.0.5 =
 * Rewrote the way the plugin is instantiated.
  * Provide better conrol over how actions and filters are added by Lightbox Plus.